 The project aims to translate English-language books and other materials containing social constructionist ideas into the Farsi language, thus sharing these ideas with a new audience.
 The hope is to make social constructionist ideas more accessible to a larger audience of non- English speakers.
 As I see it, translation is an excellent way of inviting people into new ways of thinking and of inspiring new practices of value in achieving global well-being.
 We live in a multi-cultural and multi -linguistic world, where conflict is pervasive.
 Making social constructionist ideas available and accessible in any language may be useful in creating a global community favoring and working toward peaceful coexistence.
 Co-creating a new community will require shared understanding and dialogue.
 These may be the key way to incorporate theory into our daily life practices.
 The potential to make such ideas available to a global audience without cost is vast, and it will be a pleasure to contribute to this end.

 Research is clear: Hopeful children are healthier and more resilient than those who despair or lack the skills required to construct hopeful narratives.
 Strong, positive correlations link hope as a psychological construct to children’s academic performance, psychosocial resilience, physical health, and mental health.
 Thus, professionals seek effective (and empirically justified) ways to promote and nurture pediatric hope that can be integrated into the practices of healthcare professionals, educators, mental-health professionals, religious leaders, parents, and others concerned about the wellbeing of children.
-Hope, as described by children, is a dynamic, living experience, a contextual spiritual resource that emerges as a social artifact from the interplay of social processes, internalized resources, and a transcendent, supra-mundane presence experienced through mundane reality (especially relationships).
-This understanding is distinct from the cognitive, emotional, and existential models of hope in the literatures of many academic and medical disciplines.
-Not surprisingly, the practices that children say nurture hope can be best theorized, taught, and enacted through social-constructionist lenses.
 This project will establish the Children’s Hope Initiative at Claremont Lincoln University.
 It will be an open-access, web-based resource for parents, professionals and others interested in pediatric hope.
 The Taos Associates Grant will contribute to making this possible.
-URL will be available soon.

 The project will develop an online community building resource focusing on Research 2.0.
 Through Research 2.0 we hope to offer a way of thinking about research with a social constructionist orientation, as something organic, co-creative, embedded in daily life and work, and as transformative.
 Our goal is to build a community of practitioners from around the world and reach people who can be empowered with this way of thinking about research.
 At http://www.designingresearch.com we will create a website that will include:

 The Civic Speakers Project will engage a diverse range of citizens in information sessions and dialogues about concrete alternatives to existing policies and practices.
 Built on the assumptions that a) discourses influence our visions of what is possible and b) locally generated responses to public concerns are effective and just, we will create a series of forums in which new realities can be co-constructed through generative dialogues and actions that spring from these events.
 A volunteer group of concerned citizens with a great deal of experience organizing events have convened and call themselves ‘Voices’.
-This group is spearheading the organization of the Civic Speakers Project, and will partner with existing institutions and organizations for the various events.
-The speaking/dialogue events will be held in various public spaces.
-Through broad advertising, strategic partnering, and deliberate selection of speakers and topics we expect to draw a diverse range of interests and voices to the talks.
-The speaker events will take place every other month.
-This project’s aim is to bring social constructionist theory and collaborative local action together for social justice.
-Each can be strengthened when informed by the other.
-In other words: local initiatives can be strengthened when seen to have relevance beyond the scope of a particular community, and theoretical discussions can be strengthened when seen to have relevance for particular communities.
+This group will partner with existing institutions and organizations for the various events.
 Read the full report on this project: Relational Theories in Practice: One Community's Experience

 Over the last 7 years we have worked to develop a conceptual model for understanding and implementing high reliability collaborative care that is rooted in communicative social construction principles.
 We are developing a set of materials intended to support inter-professional teams who are ready to implement collaborative ways of working in the hospital environment.
 We are now ready to “pilot” these materials in the field.
 The project will find ways to make it possible for inter-professional groups to “use” the toolkit as a conversation guide.
 In practice, this means exploring with many groups; looking for the preconditions and willingness to experiment that would be conducive with building collaborative practice.
-We are finding the motivation for making the necessary commitment to do this transformative work varies with each context.
-For example, the Pediatric Clinic in Texas see themselves as having difficulty with “inter-professional communication.”
-They are considering using these tools as a structured opportunity to build a more collaborative environment.
-In the Inter-professional Education forums, these tools have been welcomed and well-received teaching tools to engage students in conversations they do not normally have in their professional curriculums.
 We have posted three of the four documents that make up the Collaborative Toolkit at: http://www.cca-home.org

 The project is a special Taos Institute/ AI Practitioner issue focusing on Ph.D. dissertations completed in the Taos Ph.D. program that have a special emphasis on Appreciative Inquiry and related approaches.
 The issue is scheduled for publication in August 2014.
 It is the first time an AI Practitioner issue will feature the body of research from a PhD program and thus will serve as a significant illustration of the ways in which practice and research are united.
 Taking such a focus on Appreciative Inquiry will be of major interest to AI practitioners such as organizational leaders, researchers or consultants seeking to improve their practice.
 The research illustrations and practice options for practitioners will have wide appeal since they will come from different sectors, several countries and a wide array of disciplines.
 It is expected that this will set a precedent for AI-related PhD work from other universities to be featured in future issues.